sc00564099/AWS_Terraform/README.md

 sudo chmod +x /usr/local/bin/dojo
 ```

+This project is also using `make`, so ensure that you have that on your PATH too.

 # Infrastructure setup

 This is a multi-step guide to setup some base infrastructure, and then, on top of it, the test environment for the newsfeed application.

-## Setup AWS Credentials
+## Base infrastructure setup

+With an assumption that we have a new, empty AWS account, we need to provision some base infrastructure just one time.
+These steps will provision:
+ * terraform backend in S3 bucket and locking with DynamoDB
+ * a minimal VPC with 2 subnets
+ * ECR repositories for docker images

+### Setup aws credentials
-The interviewer will send you an email with AWS credentials and a interview CODE_PREFIX.
-Source the credentials into your local environment.
+The interviewer will send you an email with AWS credentials, which you should export in your shell.

 ```sh
 export CODE_PREFIX=****